Orbitist/orbitist.github.io/_posts/2014-06-10-firewood-part-one.md

 ~David Gilmour_

-**It’s a brilliantly clear summer evening**, the steadily deepening azure sky speckled with cotton-white cloud tufts.
+**It’s a brilliantly clear summer evening**, the deepening azure sky specked with cotton-white tufts of cloud.
 The final rays of a sweltering day throw long, cool shadows onto the surrounding ground.

 Maybe you’re a few days into a hiking trek through the dense Allegheny Forest {% include cvi %}[41.745, -78.42], 8{% include cvo %}, home to more than 8,000 active oil and gas wells--more than all wells collectively within the other 154 national forests.

-Or, perhaps you're dipping your toes into the cool, damp sand of a calm beach-- why not 90 Mile Beach in the North Island of New Zealand? {% include cvi %}[-35.851, 175.397], 8{% include cvo %} It's actually only 55 miles long; a gross miscalculation made by early missionaries who reckoned horses to travel 30 miles a day, failing to observe that horses walk much more slowly in sand.
+Or perhaps you're dipping your toes into the cool, damp sand of a calm beach-- why not 90 Mile Beach in the North Island of New Zealand? {% include cvi %}[-35.851, 175.397], 8{% include cvo %} It's actually only 55 miles long; a gross miscalculation made by early missionaries who reckoned horses to travel 30 miles a day, failing to observe that horses walk much more slowly in sand.

 Rather, you might be in the comfort of your own backyard {% include cvi %}[42.44, -79.327], 17{% include cvo %} sinking into a mud-splattered folding chair--feet up, brew in hand.